The Girl from the Marsh Croft (1958 film)

 The Girl from the Marsh Croft (Das Mädchen vom Moorhof) is a 1958 West German drama film directed by Gustav Ucicky and starring Maria Emo, Claus Holm and Eva Ingeborg Scholz.
-It was adapted from the 1908 novel The Girl from the Marsh Croft by Selma Lagerlöf.
+It was adapted from Selma Lagerlöf's 1908 eponymous novel.
 It was a remake of a 1935 film of the same name.

 The film's sets were designed by the art director Mathias Matthies and Ellen Schmidt.
 It was shot at the Wandsbek Studios in Hamburg.

+The film won Joseph Offenbach the 1959 Winner German Film Critics Award for best actor.